10 Idioms Starting with “DON’T”

 How many times have you heard these ‘don’t’ expressions on TV or on the Internet and you couldn’t understand their meaning?
-Here is the chance to learn more about them.
+Here is the chance to learn 10 idioms starting with “don’t”.

 Don’t get me wrong – don’t misunderstand me.